John Wall Holiday Invitational: Duke signee Mikayla Boykin is back and more dominant than ever

 It would take a pretty imaginative naysayer to find flaws in a player that’s averaging 41 points, 13 rebounds, nine steals and six assists a game.

-Boykin, a Duke signee, posted 33 points, 21 rebounds and six assists to lead the Dark Horses to a 72-63 win over Ravenscroft (Raleigh, N.C.) to claim third place Wednesday at the John Wall holiday Invitational.
+Boykin, a Duke signee, posted 33 points, 21 rebounds and six assists to lead the Dark Horses to a 72-63 win over Ravenscroft (Raleigh, N.C.)
+Wednesday at the John Wall holiday Invitational.

 “I feel like I was on my way to being where I want to be, which is right in the conversation for the top player in my class,” Boykin said.
 “Then the injuries came and people started to doubt that I could get back to where I was.”